tjhunter/karps/haskell/README.md

 # Karps-Haskell - Haskell bindings for Spark Datasets and Dataframes

-The Haskell side of the [Karps project]().
+The Haskell side of the [Karps project](..).
 This repository contains:

 - a client written in Haskell that sends pipelines to Spark for execution.

 - an optimizing compiler that takes high-level graphs of computations and translates them into lower-level, simpler operations.
-In addition to type checking, this compiler makes a number of whole-program optimization and verification.
+In addition to type checking, this compiler makes a number of whole-program optimizations and verifications.

 There is also a separate set of utilities to visualize such pipelines using Jupyter notebooks and IHaskell.